-Carter is a Senior Director in FTI’s Global Clean Energy practice.
-He has over 14 years of experience in management consulting, industry and investment banking with deep experience in the renewables sector.
+Carter is a Managing Director in FTI’s Global Power & Renewables practice.
+He has over 15 years of experience in management consulting, industry and financial advisory, with over a decade in the renewable sector.

 Carter’s recent engagements include providing strategic market entry advice to a leading financial investor in the renewable energy sector; advising on the sale of a 114MW wind farm in Texas; advising on the restructuring of a global solar developer, EPC contractor and owner/operator of C&I and utility scale solar plants; and providing strategic advice to a leading wind turbine OEM including the identification of new business models.